rla/sql-sync/README.md

         VALUES (1, OLD.<keycol>, <tableid>);
     END;

-A special table is used for storing the last revision number on the server.
-This is sent with each sync request (but is not updated on each table action on the client):
+A special table is used for storing the last revision number (given by the server at the end of sync).
+This is sent with each sync request (but is not updated on each data table action on the client):

     CREATE TABLE revision (
         rev UNSIGNED BIG INT NOT NULL
     );

-The metainfo tables on the server are similar.
+Metainfo tables on the server are similar.
 The main difference is in the `sync` table:

     CREATE TABLE sync (